Sign up to receive our regular news and events announcements – we send about one newsletter per month.

 Author, academic, broadcaster, rock musician, former human rights lawyer and AFL mascot, Waleed Aly is one of Australia’s most exciting political and social commentators.
 Waleed is known in the public eye as a host on The Project, and from appearances on Q&A, Meet The Press, The 7.30 Report, Enough Rope with Andrew Denton and the host of ABC’s Big Ideas.
 In December 2014 he finished a two-year stint as the presenter of ABC Radio National’s Drive program.» Read more about Waleed Aly

-Rebecca Lim is a writer and illustrator based in Melbourne, Australia, with a background in commercial law.
-Rebecca is the author of sixteen books for children and young adult readers, including The Astrologer’s Daughter (a Kirkus Best Book of 2015) and Afterlight.
-Shortlisted for the Prime Minister’s Literary Award, Aurealis Award and Davitt Award for best YA, Rebecca’s work has also been longlisted for the Gold Inky Award, the David Gemmell Legend Award and the CBCA Book of the Year Award for Older Readers.
-Her novels have been translated into German, French, Turkish, Portuguese and Polish.
+Rebecca Lim is a writer, illustrator, editor and lawyer based in Melbourne, Australia.
+She is the author of nineteen books, including The Astrologer’s Daughter (a Kirkus Best Book of 2015 and CBCA Notable Book for Older Readers), Afterlight and the bestselling Mercy.
+Her work has been shortlisted for the Prime Minister’s Literary Award, Aurealis Award, INDIEFAB Book of the Year Award and Davitt Award, and has also been longlisted for the Gold Inky Award and the David Gemmell Legend Award.

 Nick’s early career in the fashion and entertainment industries ultimately led him to his ongoing work in mental health awareness.
 He earned international modelling contracts and made regular appearances on Australian television as a presenter as well as a personality.
 During his time on Dancing with the Stars, Nick publicly spoke about his experience with depression and anxiety for the first time.» Read more about Nick Bracks